chibicode/react-functional-css-protips/README.md

 ## :sunglasses: Act III: Some ProTips on Writing Functional CSS in React :sunglasses:

 I spent some time thinking about how these problems can be solved.
-Here are my initial thoughts - they are pretty experimental.
+Here are my initial thoughts.
+They are pretty experimental and **not yet** battle tested.
+I'll update this document after I try these experiments on production for several months.

 Also note: **these protips are React.js specific.**

 ### :v: ProTip 1: Use "virtual classes" and document them :v:

-A **virtual class** is a class which gets converted into a set of functional CSS classes.
-The name "virtual" is inspired from React's virtual DOM.
+**A virtual class is a class which gets converted into a set of functional CSS classes at runtime.** The name is inspired by React's virtual DOM.

-Let's recall our previous example, where some texts (1) are in uppercase, (2) use San Francisco as font-family, and (3) have some letter-spacing.
+Let's recall our previous example, where some texts (1) are in `uppercase`, (2) use San Francisco font as `font-family`, and (3) have some `letter-spacing`.

 ![](https://cloud.githubusercontent.com/assets/992008/17548431/c116cba2-5ea0-11e6-90fa-f4b517bef37f.png)